YaelBenShalom/Objects-Recognition-and-Classification/traffic_signs_detection/traffic_signs_recognition/README.md

 ## Module Overview
-In this module I trained a neural network to detect and classify different traffic signs using PyTorch, YOLOv3 and OpenCV.<br>
+In this module, I trained a neural network to detect and classify different traffic signs using PyTorch, YoloV5 and OpenCV.<br>
 I based my program on the German Traffic Sign Detection Benchmark ([GTSBB](https://benchmark.ini.rub.de/gtsdb_news.html)) dataset.

 An example of output video:<br>